Fayetteville Public Library Offsite Exhibit Sign Up Form

 STUFF YOU’LL WANT TO BE AWARE OF:

 INSTALLATION CREWS: If you sign up to have your art in this exhibit, you’ve signed up to be part of the installation & de-installation crews.
-No exceptions, except for genuine scheduling conflicts (you have to work that day, etc.)
+We need everyone’s vehicles and helping hands to haul and hang that much art.
+No exceptions, except for genuine scheduling conflicts.
+Try to avoid signing up to staff the gallery on installation days, thanks.

 This is actually valuable experience.
 You will learn the ropes of installating a large art exhibit.
 This will serve you well when you have your own Solo Exhibit(s).